rafael-santiago/boojum/doc/Codingstyle.md

 7. It is well documented.
 8. The commit that adds this new feature to the upstream is descriptive.
    The commit should be direct but it must not be laconic/blasé/cryptic.
+9. The commit message must use imperative form.
+Acting like you are giving commands to the version control system.
+   So ``Giving commands to the version control system`` is wrong. ``Gives commands to the version control system`` still.
+   ``Give commands to the version control system``.
+Do not be shy of being bossy with it! :wink:

 [``Back``](#topics)